 For indoor dwelling dogs, this process may go a little haywire with artificial interior lighting, winter heating and summer air conditioning.

 There are no magical “pills” that will help you control a dog’s shedding.
-However, you can let the natural process of shedding to run its course and help by brushing your dog’s coat regularly.
+You can let the natural process of shedding to run its course and help by brushing your dog’s coat regularly.
 The only thing you can do if to speed up the process.

-Collect your dog’s dead hairs with the bristles of the brush and you won’t have dog hair lying everywhere in your home.
+Collect your dog’s dead hairs with the bristles of the brush and you won’t have dog fur lying all around in your home.
 Again, we recommend going with the Furminator, though there are many great brushes you can find on Amazon.

 So, yes, Chows Chows shed and they shed a lot.